OpenIndiana/oi-docs/docs/handbook/getting-started.md

 * You will be informed that root's password has expired and prompted to change it
 * Once changed you can exit the su session
 * You should be able to login/authenticate as root now.

-## Troubleshooting installations

-* If you do not see a menu after booting your computer with the DVD or USB device, and instead see some text and a ``grub>`` prompt, there may be an error in your copy of the installer, or it was created incorrectly.
-* If you see a ``login:`` prompt after selecting your keyboard and language and no desktop appears after several seconds, there may be a problem with the drivers for your graphics hardware.
-    * Please let us know via IRC or the mailing list if this happens.
-    * When you contact us, please include any error messages you see on the console, as well as the output of the `svcs -xv` command.
-    * If possible, also include the contents of the file `/var/log/Xorg.0.log`.

-### USB 3.0 issues

-**DOC TEAM NOTE:**

-Bring this guidance in alignment with the USB 3.0 warnings found elsewhere in the handbook, FAQ, etc.

-* OpenIndiana Hipster does not currently support USB3.
-* You cannot boot a USB thumbdrive installer from a USB3 port.

 ## The Image Package System (IPS)